Montano-Pete/Montano-Pete/README.md

 <br>
 <br>
 <p align="center">
  "Anything that’s human is mentionable, and anything that is mentionable can be more manageable.
-When we can talk about our feelings, they become less overwhelming, less upsetting, and less scary".
+When we can talk about our feelings, they become less overwhelming, less upsetting, and less scary."
   <br>
   - Fred Rogers
 </p>